pixelmatix/smartmatrix-docs/SmartMatrix/docs/start.md

 > ![SmartMatrix Shield](photos/ProtoIsometric.jpg)

 The SmartMatrix SD Shield was announced at World Maker Faire in September and will be available soon.
-This new shield adds a MicroSD card reader on the board, making it easy to play animated GIFs from the card on the matrix display.
-The SD Shield does not replace the SmartMatrix Shield, but is a premium option that makes it much easier to add a micro SD card to a SmartMatrix project and connect to other devices as well.
+This new shield adds a MicroSD card reader on the board, making it easy to play back animated GIFs from a MicroSD card on the matrix display.
+The SD Shield is a premium option that makes it much easier to add a micro SD card to a SmartMatrix project and connect to other devices as well, and the SmartMatrix Shield will still continue to be sold as a lower cost option.
 [Join the waitlist](https://www.tindie.com/products/Pixelmatix/smartmatrix-sd-shield/) on Tindie to get notified when this new shield is available.

 > ![Resistor Position](photos/SdAssembly/01-IMG_6149.jpg)